My personal goals examples from when I was a student, plus tons of other personal goal examples for students and high school seniors.

 That year spent as the Chester County Dairy Princess was transformative in my life, and for my resume.

-Try entering a competition for something – you may not win, or even get close.
-But you will learn so much about yourself and from others as you go through the process.
+Encourage your student to try entering a competition for something – they may not win, or even get close.
+But they'll learn so much about themselves and from others just going through the process.

 Here’s 19 youth entrepreneurship programs that include competitions as well, to get you started.